apache/doris/docs/documentation/en/sql-reference/sql-statements/Data Definition/CREATE TABLE_EN.md

             This type can only be queried by hll_union_agg, hll_cardinality, hll_hash functions.
         BITMAP
             BITMAP type, No need to specify length.
-            This type can only be queried by BITMAP_UNION、BITMAP_COUNT、TO_BITMAP functions.
     ```
     agg_type: Aggregation type.
 If not specified, the column is key column.
 Otherwise, the column   is value column.
        * SUM、MAX、MIN、REPLACE